mathieu-aubin/video-dl/README.md

 ### Bash script installation instructions:

 ### Any Linux/Unix system (Ubuntu, Debian, Fedora, Redhat, openBSD, Mac OS X):
-Note that you will have to install wget to use this program on Mac os X.

 On debian-derived distros, execute this command to add my repo to your system: